DarkBlue-Ice/DarkBlue-Ice-for-Mailspring/README.md

 ## DarkBlue Ice for Mailspring
 ![example](https://cdn.discordapp.com/attachments/774302890142597160/863142837234827314/unknown.png)
-### A Beautiful theme for Mailspring with Dark blue and ice colors distributed in a harmonic way.
+### A Beautiful theme for Mailspring with dark blue and ice colors distributed in a harmonic way.

 ---